The Significance Of Our Historic Hotel In Washington

 Together the Todds have restored 14 houses around Athens and have won Athens Renovations Awards on two of them.
 Their most recent restoration is of an 1830s house once thought to be altogether lost.
-It is now about 85 percent completed and they want to finish it before moving on to the Fitzpatrick.
+It is now about 85% completed and they want to finish it before moving on to the Fitzpatrick.

 “Once we start, we won’t leave it until it’s finished,” Mike said firmly.
 “I think it will take about two years to complete the job.”

 “We have completed everything we have started, ” he reiterated.
 “We really want to do a good job.
-This hotel has wonderful possibilities and we wan to keep it as beautifully original in appearance as possible.”
+This hotel has wonderful possibilities and we want to keep it as beautifully original in appearance as possible.”